 This is Part 3 in Dave Zuchowski’s three-part series on Charleston, South Carolina—voted the best city in the U.S. and Canada in Travel + Leisure’s World’s Best Awards for the second year in a row.
-For more, check out Part 1 and Part 2.
+For more, check out:

 My first morning in Charleston, South Carolina, found me sitting on the curved outdoor porch of the c.
 1853 Cannonboro Inn having a breakfast of orange-glazed croissant French toast and southern sausage patties and chatting with innkeeper, Barry Carroll.
 Carroll is quite the raconteur and historian, I discovered, and he gave me a primer on Charleston’s past, the perfect introduction to my wagon tour through the historic district.

 “Founded in 1670, the city was named for King Charles II of England, who granted to eight of his supporters known as the Lords Proprietors the province of Carolina,” informed Carroll.